Coo-per/Jetson-Bolt-Pro-Mods/README.md

 NOTES:
 •Must find Command to switch headlight on/off •HEADLIGHT STATUS: "A4" BYTE 8.
 0x00 = off.
 0x10 = on. untested fully..
-HIGH CONFIDENCE.
+100% CONFIRMED.
 •SPEED:    Appears to be BYTE 5 & 6.
 When BYTE 6 becomes greater than 0xFF, it rolls over to 0x01 in BYTE 5, continues counting from 0 in BYTE 6...
 Example: Full throttle 30 KMPH = 0x01 0x22 = 34 + 255 = 289.
 Then apply some math: (289/10) + 1.1 = 30 KMPH.
 This seems to hold true with full throttle at 5 KMPH = 0x00 0x27 = 0 + 39 = 39.
 Then apply math: (39/10) + 1.1 = 5 KMPH.
 Needs more testing with different MAX SPEED settings.
 MEDIUM-HIGH CONFIDENCE.
 •TEMP:     Appears to be stored in celsius in "A1" byte 8.
 Also duplicated data in "A7" byte 8.
 MEDIUM-HIGH CONFIDENCE.
 •VOLTAGE:  Could be "A1" BYTE 4? | "A4" BYTE 5? | "A7" BYTE 8? | "A2" BYTE 8? | LOW CONFIDENCE.
 •BATTERY %: Battery % is same as Voltage.
 Seems like "A1" BYTE 4, which starts at 0x64 (100) when fully charged.
-Need to see if it drops after driving.
+Need to see if it drops after driving. -THIS INFO APPEARS TO BE WRONG.
 •CURRENT:  AMPS
 •ODO:      KM/MI  I think it's in "A2" in either bytes 5, 7, or 8.
 Probably byte 5 since it starts at 0 - counts up when driving.
 MEDIUM-HIGH CONFIDENCE
 •RUN TIME: Stored in minutes.
 Appears to be from "A3" at byte # 8.
 Starts immediately at 1, ++ each minute.
 HIGH CONFIDENCE